pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 ## Grant token

 Requires Access Manager add-on
-- Enable Access Manager for your key in the Admin Portal.
+- Enable the Access Manager add-on in the Admin Portal.

 Requires Secret Key authentication
-- Use a server-side SDK instance initialized with a Secret Key.
+- Initialize the server-side SDK with a Secret Key.

-grant_token() generates a time-limited authorization token defining ttl, authorized_user_id, and permissions on resources:
+grant_token() issues a time-limited authorization token with:
-- channel
-- channel_group
-- user_id (other users’ object metadata)

-Unauthorized or invalid token usage returns 403.

-Key capabilities:
-- Permissions
-- TTL (time to live)
-- RegEx patterns
-- Authorized UUID
+- ttl (required; minutes; min 1, max 43,200/30 days).
+- optional authorized_user_id to restrict token usage to one client (user_id).
+- permissions for resources: channel, channel_group, user_id.

+Clients use the token on each request until ttl expires.
+Unauthorized/invalid token -> 403.

-Permissions per resource:
+Permissions and Resources
 - channel: read, write, get, manage, update, join, delete
 - channel_group: read, manage
 - user_id: get, update, delete

 TTL
-- Pass ttl as the required argument to grant_token(); minutes; min 1, max 43,200 (30 days); no default.
+- Required positional argument to grant_token(usize) in Rust.
+- No default; range 1–43,200 minutes.

-Patterns
+Patterns (RegEx)
-- Use RegEx via patterns() to grant by pattern.
+- Use patterns() to assign permissions via regex.

 Authorized UUID
-- Set authorized_user_id to bind token to a single user_id; otherwise any user_id can use it.
+- Set authorized_user_id to bind token to a single user_id.
+If omitted, any user_id can use the token.

 ### Method(s)